 In March of 2018, PERC proposed a reform that would incentivize recovery efforts for endangered species by easing regulation as the population improves.
 This fall, the Department of Interior proposed a draft rule change, which we encouraged and commented on, aligned with our approach.
 We anticipate this becoming final in 2019.
 Read more here.

-Grizzly Bear Recovery and Management: Statement before the U.S. House Natural Resources Committee on the importance of state management of recovered grizzly bears and how continued federal oversight of recovered wildlife reduces conservation under the Endangered Species Act on May 15, 2019.
+Grizzly Bear Recovery and Management: Research fellow Jonathan Wood testified before the U.S. House Natural Resources Committee on the importance of state management of recovered grizzly bears and how continued federal oversight of recovered wildlife reduces conservation under the Endangered Species Act on May 15, 2019.

-Improving the Endangered Species Act: Statement before the House Committee on Natural Resources on a collection of bills that seek to reform the Endangered Species Act on September 26, 2018.
+Improving the Endangered Species Act: Research fellow Jonathan Wood testified before the House Committee on Natural Resources on a collection of bills that seek to reform the Endangered Species Act on September 26, 2018.

 Public Comments and Amicus Briefs

 Public Comment on the South Crazy Mountains Land Exchange: PERC submitted a public comment supporting collaborative efforts by the U.S. Forest Service and private landowners near Montana’s Crazy Mountains to engage in a land exchange to promote public access.

 Statement for the Record on Conserving Wildlife Migration Corridors: Research fellow Catherine Semcer submitted a statement for the record to the U.S. House Committee on Natural Resources – Subcommittee on Water, Oceans, and Wildlife emphasizing the important role that private landowners play in providing critical habitat for migratory species.